US Fulbright Logo

 Affiliation Fees/Tuition not covered in grant benefits

-US$25,000 fixed sum for one nine-month academic year (September to May).
+US$25,000 fixed sum for one eight-month academic year (September to April).
 The award is meant to help offset fees, cost of living, and related expenses.

 A number of Canadian universities offer competitive graduate awards that can supplement the Fulbright Canada award.